One latent to fit them all: a unified representation of baryonic feedback on matter distribution

 \subsection{Stability of latent space dimension}

 Even though our model with a two-dimensional latent space works quite well on the general datasets, we further test whether a higher-dimensional latent space would lead to better performance.
-We first performed a Principal Component Analysis (PCA) for the transfer functions.
+We first performed a principal component analysis (PCA) for the transfer functions.
 For all suites, the explained variance fractions for the first three components are $70 \sim 80\%$, $10 \sim 15\%$, and $<5\%$, respectively, indicating that only the first two components are significant, which is consistent with early PCA results \citep{Huang2019bar}.
 As PCA is computed directly with $T^2$, it contains cosmology.
 Thus, the number of principal components should be no less than our latent dimensionality, supporting our 2D latent space.
 As for the reconstruction comparison between PCA and VAE, more details can be found in \autoref{app:PCA}.

 To confirm that two latent dimensions suffice, we further train 3D models using the same strategy as in \autoref{sec:training}.
 However, the models on the Pareto front exhibit three types of misbehavior as shown in \autoref{fig:bad_3d}: (1) incomplete reconstruction, in the top left panel, (2) an oddly behaving latent space (either overly dispersed or highly concentrated) in the top right panel, and (3) a failure to disentangle, which is shown in the bottom panel, where two latent dimensions are strongly correlated or there is one meaningless latent.
 The first two indicate overfitting, while the third suggests the model attempts to replicate an existing 2D latent direction rather than learning a new one.
 This demonstrates the model's inability to form an independent third latent.